 - Use the rubric.
 We’ve published the exact criteria that you’ll be judged on under the “Scholarship Details” tab on our website.
 Use this insider knowledge to shape your responses.
 It’s really easy to tell who has read the website thoroughly and who hasn’t.
 This tells us a little bit about an applicant’s levels of focus, grit, and discipline.
 Everything on our website is for your benefit, so use it!

 - Try for every scholarship that applies to you.
 In other words, you may apply for more than one scholarship at a time.
-For example, an East Coast singer should apply for BOTH a Dick Crum/Kef Scholarship and the Stefni Agin Scholarship.
-An East Coast dancer should apply for BOTH a Dick Crum/Kef Scholarship and the Cooper Scholarship.
-Similarly, East Coast gajda players should apply for BOTH a Dick Crum/Kef Scholarship and the Vassil Bebelekov Scholarship.
+For example, an East Coast singer should apply for a Dick Crum/Kef Scholarship, the Stefni Agin Scholarship, AND the Susan K. Anderson Scholarship.
+An East Coast dancer should apply for a Dick Crum/Kef Scholarship, the Cooper Scholarship, AND the Susan K. Anderson Scholarship.
+Similarly, East Coast gajda players should apply for a Dick Crum/Kef Scholarship, the Vassil Bebelekov Scholarship, AND the Susan K. Anderson Scholarship.
+Make sense?
 Throw your hat into the ring as many times as you can.

 - Never give up!
 This is a competitive process, and it is very common for applicants to apply more than once before receiving their first scholarship.
 But scholarships aren’t the only way to get to camp.
 If we can’t give you a scholarship this year, please apply for a work exchange position by emailing your coast’s Site Manager!
 It’s a great way to integrate into the community, and while you may have to battle a little FOMO, there’s so much to do at our workshops every hour of every day that we guarantee you’ll get your fill of music, dance, and laughter.